Forging angling’s future

 I mentioned earlier the good standard of the coaches.
 That is thanks in no small part to a process John calls ‘Mottification’.
-Basically, he has enlisted the help of some of the country’s best canal anglers, names like Simon 'Motty' Mottram and Jason Cunningham.
+Basically, he has enlisted the help of some of the country’s best canal anglers, names like Simon 'Motty' Mottram, Ben Sharratt, Paul Murrin, Steve Broome, Neil Turner, Chris Harvey, Darren Lewis and Jason Cunningham.
 They advise the coaches on how to catch more fish and the all-important task of keeping the peg going for as long as possible, an immensely satisfying thing for a coach to achieve.
 So the level of expertise that most of the coaches have to pass on to their young students is fantastic.

 A first taste of competition

-Young anglers at Let’s Fish! events who want to progress down a ‘match fishing’ route, or just experience what taking part in a match is like, are invited to enrol in the annual junior, cadet and youth canal angling championships.
+Young anglers at Let’s Fish! events who want to progress down a ‘match fishing’ route, or just experience what taking part in a match is like, are invited to enrol in the National Celebration of Young People and Fishing.
 Last year the competition was held on the Shropshire Union near Church Eaton, which is a lovely stretch of water (even coming from someone who doesn’t like narrow canals).
 There were three age categories, covering ages from 7 to 20, and more than 90 youngsters took part.
 This must be the biggest junior match that I know of these days.

 Support and camaraderie